PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/3-tutorial/README.md

 For more details on our webhook system, you can see our [reference](../5-references/1-webhook/README.md) and [concept](../2-concepts/README.md#events) sections.
 :::

-The last step to start using billing is to have in your systems some way to process the events we send via webhook during the [subscription lifecycle](../2-concepts/README.md#subscription-lifecycle).
+The last step to start using PrestaShop Billing is to have in your systems some way to process the events we send via webhook during the [subscription lifecycle](../2-concepts/README.md#subscription-lifecycle).

 In order to have everything running correctly, you must:
 - Create a `POST` endpoint and communicate it to us: we will send our events regularly to this URL.